mcbtaguiad/marktaguiad.dev/app/content/post/sige-migrate-django-hugo.md

 Hugo is a Fast & Modern Static Website Engine.
 It's built on top of Go, this would enable me to learn Go or maybe PHP :grin:.

-If you are interested in trying Hugo, please visit thi [site](https://gohugo.io/) to get started.
+If you are interested in trying Hugo, please visit this [site](https://gohugo.io/) to get started.
 It has a good documentation it even covered migration from different provider or from other static site generator.